 One of the most stringent protection methods which is aimed at eliminating any arcs and sparks with enough energy to ignite a vapor.
 As the name suggests, these products are safe by design and can be located directly in the hazardous zone without the need of an additional enclosure.
 As this protection method is used for the most volatile environments, a barrier is required.

-IS200

-11-20 Channel Intrinsically Safe
+IS211 11-20 Intrinsically Safe Barriers with Enclosure

-Barrier Enclosure